Browser Platform

 • Screen orientation: Games should handle both portrait and landscape

-• Memory constraints: Mobile devices have less GPU memory; asset quality may be reduced
+• Memory constraints: Mobile devices may use lower asset quality or shorter draw distances

 # Build a demo